Thousands of creative leaders manage their agencies with Workamajig.

 What methodology you choose will depend on your team, project type, and project scope.
 Choosing project management methodologies (PMM) is one of the first decisions you’ll have to make as a project manager.

-What methodology you pick will have a profound and ongoing impact on how you and your team works.
+What methodology you pick will have a profound and ongoing impact on how you and your teamwork.
 Different project management methodologies have their own pros and cons for different project types.
-Some are geared for speed, some for comprehensiveness.
+Some are geared for speed, and some for comprehensiveness.

-In this article, I’ll give you a complete overview of different PMMs and how to choose them.
+In this article, we’ll give you a complete overview of different PMMs and how to choose them.

 On paper, PM methodologies are tool agnostic, i.e. you should be able to use any methodology regardless of what PM tool you use.